FelixOnline/v2/content/articles/2018-11-16-central-library-re-opens-group-study-space.md

 This summer, climate control systems were brought to levels 2 and 3, along with floor refurbishment, power at all desks, and new PCs and furniture.
 The Central Library now houses over 350 student-use PCs.

 In June 2017, Felix revealed that the new cooling system installed in the past two years cost £11 million, the Central Library’s single largest expenditure in over a decade.
-The Phase 1 refurbishments cost the Library £10.4 million; this was funded by College, the Wolfson Foundation, and the Lisbet Rausing Trust.
+The Phase 1 refurbishments cost the Library £10.4 million; this was funded by College, the Wolfson Foundation, and the Lund Trust, a charitable fund of Lisbet Rausing and Peter Baldwin.